TAKGF30CEBLK vs TAKGN30CEBLK — Compare

 Frequently asked questions

-Are the electronics and playability features the same on both?
+Are the electronics and hardware the same on both?